Background

 • Once monthly

 These default schedules are designed to be sufficient for most auto-backup implementations.
-However if for some reason you need a custom backup schedule – this short tutorial illustrates the solution.
+However, this short tutorial illustrates the solution for those who need a custom backup schedule.

-The first step is to formulate your custom backup schedule parameters via a constant.
+The first step is formulating your custom backup schedule parameters using a constant.
 This needs to be added to wp-config.php.
-For example – the code below will add two new custom backup schedules of once in 3 months and once in 6 months.
+For example, the code below will add two new custom backup schedulesonce every three months and once every six months.

 define('PRIME_MOVER_AUTOBACKUP_CUSTOM_SCHEDULES', json_encode (